LaganYT/LTunes-Flutter/README.md

 ### Bug fixes

-- Fix animations for closing the full screen player, it should show it move from top down instead of to the side

 - make the animation for skipping using gestures look better

 - When switching from radio to music, it wont load the streaming music for some reason